JetBrains/kotlin-web-site/docs/reference/object-declarations.md

 # Object Expressions and Declarations

-Sometimes we need to create an object of a slight modification of some class, without explicitly declaring a new subclass for it. *Java* handles this case with *anonymous inner classes*.
+Sometimes we need to create an object of a slight modification of some class, without explicitly declaring a new subclass for it.
+Java handles this case with *anonymous inner classes*.
-Kotlin slightly generalizes this concept with *object* expressions and *object* declarations.
+Kotlin slightly generalizes this concept with *object expressions* and *object declarations*.

 ## Object expressions